AguaClara/aguaclara_tutorial/docs/source/research/data-analysis.rst

 - **Axis labels**: Use ``plt.xlabel("...")`` and ``plt.ylabel("...")`` for your x- and y-axis labels, respectively.
 - **Grid lines**: Use ``plt.grid("major")`` for major grid lines or ``plt.grid("minor")`` for minor grid lines.
 - **Manual axis ranges**: ``plt.plot()`` will automatically scale the graph to your data, but you can alter axis ranges manually with ``plt.xlim(left, right)`` and ``plt.ylim(bottom, top)``.
-- **Text in a graph**: In the rare case that you need to include text in your graph (excluding legends, which will be covered next)

 Here is an improvement of the above graph, along with its code: